vonkonow/circuitpython-chipchamp/README.rst

 About This Fork
 ---------------

-This fork of CircuitPython includes custom modules optimized for **game development** on ESP32-S2 microcontrollers, specifically targeting the **Lolin S2 Mini** board.
+This fork of CircuitPython is custom-built for the **ChipChamp Gaming Console**.
+It includes custom modules optimized for game development on ESP32-S2 microcontrollers, specifically targeting the **Lolin S2 Mini** board.
 It adds two high-performance modules that provide hardware-accelerated graphics and audio capabilities:

 **PixelCore Module** - High-Performance Display Driver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~